 The Mankato/North Mankato Area Planning Organization's (MAPO) general purpose is to meet and maintain a continuing, cooperative, and comprehensive metropolitan transportation planning process.
 MAPO membership is composed of Blue Earth County, Nicollet County, and various cities and townships within the two counties.
 The County appoints one local elected official to the Board.
-During the year, Nicollet County paid \$2,545 to the MAPO.
+During the year, Nicollet County made no payments to the MAPO.

-Minnesota Counties Computer Cooperative (MCCC)
+Minnesota Counties Computer Cooperative

 Under Minnesota Joint Powers Law, Minn.
-Stat. § 471.59, Minnesota counties have created MCCC to jointly provide for the establishment, operation, and maintenance of data processing systems, facilities, and management information systems.
-During the year, Nicollet County expended \$104,279 to the MCCC.
+Stat. § 471.59, Minnesota counties have created the Minnesota Counties Computer Cooperative (MCCC) to jointly provide for the establishment, operation, and maintenance of data processing systems, facilities, and management information systems.
+During the year, Nicollet County expended \$107,796 to the MCCC.